UNCLE AL'S PUGS

-Dilly my Uncles fawn pup who was 6 months old in the group photos in the slide show and 23 months in the photos with a red collar.
+AKC Daffodil, AKA Dilly, was my Uncles fawn pup who was 6 months old in the group photos in the slide show and 23 months in the photos with a red collar.
 She was a wild child as a puppy!
 She loved to rough house with the other pups, kids, or anyone who will play with her.
-She has a lot of energy but isn't hyper.
+She had a lot of energy but isn't hyper.
 She will nap in her crate and is very well behaved.

-She is much more snuggly and happy to cuddle now that she's a bit older.
+Now that she's mature she's really mellow.
+She is much more snuggly and happy to cuddle now.

 Dilly likes to hop up on anyones lap and play with whoever else is occupying the lap, as you can see from the photos.
 She is super cute!
 Uncle Al just raves how sweet they all are and constantly says how beautiful Dilly is.

-Sally Can't Dance a brindle, is a younger sister to Debutante, and Diva, are Sugar and Sonnyboy's girls.
+She is a younger sister to Debutante, and Diva, also a daughter of Sugar and Sonnyboy.

-Lilly and Tilly full sisters.
+AKC Lilly and AKC Tilly full sisters.
 Glitter and Whitey are their parents.
 Tilly looks just like her mother Glitter, and Lilly looks just like her aunt, Sugar.
-They are both super sweet and very bonded to each other.
+They are both super sweet and were very bonded to each other.

 History of how My Uncle AL started with Pugs.